-Many artists and animators tend to draw animal characters based on a generic canine, feline or rodent anatomy; regardless of what the intended species is supposed to be.
-In the case of mustelids, due to their misleading features in classic media and lack of overall popularity in studies, they are extremely susceptible to hybrid-like characteristics.
-Below are some of the most common mistakes we tend to see in both art and animation.
+When it comes to art and animation, animal characters are often given a canine, feline or rodent anatomy; no matter the intended species.
+In the case of mustelids, due to their misleading features in classic media and overall lack of popularity in studies, they are extremely susceptible to hybrid-like characteristics when not intended.
+Below are some of the most common mistakes we tend to see.

-1. A surprising number of creators have depicted mustelids with buck teeth.
-We are unsure how this mistake is made, but it’s likely due to some people believing mustelids are rodents.
-Mustelids do not have buck teeth—their dentition is characterized by canine teeth, sharp molars and premolars.
+1. Despite being frequently portrayed as vicious predators, a surprising number of people have also depicted mustelids with buck teeth.
+We are unsure how this came about, but it’s likely related to a popular misconception that mustelids are rodents.
+The dentition of mustelids is characterized by canine teeth—sharp molars and premolars.

-4. Frequently in toony styles you’ll see ferrets and weasels depicted with elongated (or sausage-shaped) muzzles extending twice the length of their own head, with noses similar in shape of a wine bottle’s cork.
-Unfortunately because of Disney caricaturing their features in classic media, too many artists and animators who are unfamiliar with these mustelids assume they actually look like this.
-Unless intentionally going for the Disney look, ferrets and weasels actually have tapered muzzles that are short in length to match their streamline skulls, with noses that are small and relatively flat in comparison.
-So literally the opposite.
+3. Frequently in toony styles you’ll see non-otter mustelids depicted with elongated ‘sausage-shaped’ muzzles extending twice the length of their own head, with noses similar in shape of a wine bottle’s cork.
+Unfortunately because of big Western productions continuing to caricature their features in media, too many who are unfamiliar with mustelids assume they actually look like this.
+Unless intentionally going for the this look, mustelids (particularly polecats, weasels and the American mink) have tapered muzzles that are short in length to match their streamline skulls, with noses that are small and relatively flat in comparison.